ResearchComputingServices/parallel-computing/_episodes/05-matlab-intro.md

 ## Variable Classification

 Matlab classifies all variables used in a parallel for loop into categories.
+Let's take a look at the different kinds of classifications.
+We will use the example [code/classification.m](../code/classification.m)

 For reference, see [https://www.mathworks.com/help/distcomp/troubleshoot-variables-in-parfor-loops.html](https://www.mathworks.com/help/distcomp/troubleshoot-variables-in-parfor-loops.html)